lsbjordao/academic/content/author/admin/_index.md

 interests:
 - Coding and programming
 - R, JavaScript, App Script, Google Earth Engine
-- Phylogenetic systematics and evolution
+- Phylogenetic systematics, Molecular evolution, and Evolution
-- Phyloinformatics and bioinformatics
+- Phyloinformatics and Bioinformatics
-- Biogeography and ecology
+- Biogeography and Ecology
-- Taxonomy and nomenclature
+- Taxonomy and Nomenclature
 - Biodiversity management
 - Philosophy and History
-- Global and Brazilian environmental history
+- Global and Brazilian Environmental history
-- Pedagogy and environmental education
+- Pedagogy and Environmental education
-- Brazilian laws and wegulations
+- Brazilian laws and regulations
 - Brazilian environmental legislation
 - Philosophy of law
 - Economy and financial market